6 Benefits of using hypnotherapy in the treatment of stress, anxiety and panic attacks.

 Working with the hypnotherapist you will bring attention and awareness to the memories, thoughts, emotions and physical sensations associated with your anxiety and stress.
 Using various techniques, unhelpful thought patterns will be rewired in your unconscious mind, helping you to regain a sense of calm and feeling of being in control.

 You will be guided back into your regular state and your experiences, learnings and insights will be discussed before ending the session.
-A session may vary in duration but typically lasts for 60 to 90 minutes.
+A session may vary in duration and will be discussed during the initial Free Discovery Session.